• Skip to primary navigation

 You can apply the garlic poultice to the affected area once or twice daily until the symptoms improve.
 If any irritation occurs, be cautious and stop using it.

 I’m not a medical professional and do not intend to offer medical or health advice in any content I create.
 I offer information for educational purposes and, as always, get your physician’s advice or the advice of your health care provider before trying a new herbal remedy.
-There are always possible unintended consequences of trying a new herbal remedy such as an allergic reaction or unexpected side effects like interactions with other medication.
+There are always possible unintended consequences of trying a new herbal remedy such as an allergic reaction, impact on existing health conditions, or unexpected potential side effects like interactions with other medication.

 What to read next